Henry Lee Lucas: Differing opinions

-Lucas's credibility was damaged by his lack of precision: he initially admitted to having killed 60 people, a number he raised to over 100 victims, which police accepted, and then to a figure of 600 that led to him not being taken seriously.
+Lucas' credibility was damaged by his lack of precision: he initially admitted to having killed sixty people, a number he raised to over 100 victims, which police accepted, and then to a figure of 600 that led to him not being taken seriously.
 DNA evidence has verified that Lucas did not kill twenty of his supposed victims.
-Of more than three thousand murder cases in which he was a suspect, police believed more than two hundred cases were committed by him.
+Of more than three thousand murder cases in which he was a suspect, police believed more than two hundred were committed by him.
 However, he remained publicized as America's most prolific serial killer, despite denials such as, "I am not a serial killer."

-Some continue to believe, nonetheless, that Lucas was responsible for a massive number of killings.
-Criminologist Eric Hickey cites an unnamed "investigator" who interviewed Lucas several times and concluded that he had probably killed about 40 people.
+Some continue to believe, nonetheless, that Lucas was responsible for a large number of killings.
+Criminologist Eric Hickey cites an unnamed "investigator" who interviewed Lucas several times and concluded that he had probably killed about forty people.
 Such assertions were given little credence, with the law enforcement involved refusing to corroborate these claims.
 An experienced Texas Ranger that Ryan's team allowed access to Lucas said that although it was obvious to him that Lucas often lied, there was an instance where he demonstrated guilty knowledge.
 "I remember him trying to cop to one he didn't do, but there was another murder case where I'll kiss your butt if he didn't lead us right to the deer stand where the murder took place.
 Ain't no way he could've guessed that, and I damn sure didn't tell him.
 I think he did that one."
 Other Rangers had similar experiences with Lucas.

 Convicted

-In total, Lucas was convicted of 11 murders: the deaths of Viola Lucas, Becky Powell, and Kate Rich, as well as:
+In total, Lucas was convicted of eleven murders: the deaths of Viola Lucas, Becky Powell and Kate Rich, as well as: